EEG Test in Gurugram

 - Jerks or myoclonic movements

-- Blackouts where seizure is possible
+- Blackouts where a seizure is possible

-- Episodes during sleep
+- Episodes occurring during sleep

 - Epilepsy follow-up in selected cases